rlivings39/cpp-practice/cpp-software-design/README.md

 ## Chapter 4: The visitor design pattern

+### Guideline 15: Design for the additions of types and operations

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos